PreciselyData/PreciselyAPIsSDK-Java/docs/AddressAutocompleteServiceApi.md

     OAuth oAuth2Password = (OAuth) defaultClient.getAuthentication("oAuth2Password");
     oAuth2Password.setAccessToken("YOUR ACCESS TOKEN");

-    TypeaheadServiceApi apiInstance = new TypeaheadServiceApi(defaultClient);
+    AddressAutocompleteServiceApi apiInstance = new AddressAutocompleteServiceApi(defaultClient);
     String searchText = "searchText_example"; // String | The input to be searched.
     String latitude = "latitude_example"; // String | Latitude of the location.
 We need to make sure that either Lat/Lng or Country is provided to API
     String longitude = "longitude_example"; // String | Longitude of the location.
 We need to make sure that either Lat/Lng or Country is provided to API